Understanding and Successfully Treating Hemangiosarcoma in Dogs

 Malignant Hemangiosarcoma is serious, however it’s also treatable regardless of what common conventional outcomes alone offer.
 I know first hand from my own dog Henry beating the odds with it.
 You can read a little about Henry’s story here.

 Is it a Case of Faulty Genes?

 For cancer, or any disease to develop, an immune system dysfunction must be present.
-So by addressing this area, we can greatly reduce illness regardless of what genetic challenges a certain breed has.
+So by addressing this area, we can greatly reduce illness regardless of what genetic challenges a certain breed may have.
+There are many breeds with the same genetic dispositions that live go on to live long and healthy lives.

-Many dogs have these same “weak links” and go on to live a healthy full life while some unfortunately do not.
 Genes are merely blueprints, and it’s how well these these blueprints are properly built upon and maintained that often makes the determining factor between health and disease.